 In 2010, he is a prizewinner at the Bruges International Harpsichord Competition.

 During 2017, Sir John Eliot Gardiner appointed him as his assistant for the world tour of the monumental ‘Monteverdi 450’ project.

 He took part recently in the ambitious ’Scarlatti 555’ project organised by France Musique; and made his début as a soloist with the English Baroque Soloists in harpsichord concertos by Bach in January 2019.

 In 2017, after years of experience in different ensembles (Les Arts Florissants, Les Musiciens du Louvre, the English Baroque Soloists, the Monteverdi Choir, Le Cercle de l'Harmonie), Paolo Zanzu founded his own ensemble, Le Stagioni.
-Le Stagioni is an ensemble of variable size, gathering together musicians with major international careers as soloists and members of the great European period-instrument ensembles, focussing on the great works of the 18th and early 19th centuries.
+Le Stagioni is an ensemble of variable size, gathering together musicians with major international careers as soloists and members of the great European period-instrument ensembles, focussing on the great works of the 18th and 19th centuries.

 The ensemble has been in residence at the Théâtre du Rempart, in Semur-en-Auxois, since the 2018-2019 season.

 His recording of Handel’s harpsichord suites (Musica Ficta/Pavane, 2017) as been praised by the press.

 His forthcoming recordings include Bach’s English Suites (Musica Ficta, 2019) as well as piano sonatas by Schubert, supported by of the Fondazione Cini in Venice.